puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 Downloading PE
 -----

-Start by downloading the [current version of Puppet Enterprise from the Puppet Labs website][downloadpe].
+Start by downloading the [current version of Puppet Enterprise and the GPG signature from the Puppet Labs website][downloadpe].

 ### Choosing an Installer Tarball